rbind/apreshill/content/post/2020-12-20-modern-blogdown/index.markdown

 ```
 ````

-After you edit your `.Rmd` post, save then knit.
+After you edit your `.Rmarkdown` post, knit.
+Note that knitting automatically saves the file for you.
+You also can just save the file without knitting- this is good for when your code still needs work and won't run as is.

 {{% alert note %}}
-The most important thing here is to realize that the act of knitting creates an `index.md` file in the same post bundle as `index.Rmd`.
-The `index.md` version is what then feeds into the Hugo static site generator.
+The most important thing here is to realize that the act of knitting creates an `index.markdown` file in the same post bundle as `index.Rmarkdown`.
+Because Hugo doesn't know R or R Markdown, The `index.markdown` version is what then feeds into the Hugo static site generator.
 {{% /alert %}}

 Try it again!
 Add another R code chunk like: